 Alongside the international visitors, the island is also hugely popular with Thais themselves, who come from all over the country in their holiday time to enjoy its rugged beauty and wonderful beaches.

 At A Glance – Accommodation, Getting There, Beaches

 - Koh Chang’s accommodation covers the board – luxury and boutique resorts, hotels in all sizes, family villas, pool villas, 3 star resorts, bungalows, cheap rooms and hostels.
 Whatever your budget, you’ll find something that suits.

-- The best beaches are on the west coast – White Sand Beach the most developed, Klong Prao with its large resorts, Lonely Beach with its travellers and parties.
-Kai Bae a bit of everything.
+- The best beaches are on the west coast; White Sand Beach is the most developed, Klong Prao the longest stretch with large resorts on the sand.
+Lonely Beach is famed for the traveller vibes, cheap digs and lots of parties.
+Kai Bae has a bit of everything and since Covid, has become the beach of choice.
 Plenty of other great spots too and don’t forget the more local east coast.